• Numerous pinkish flowers and seedheads.

 Prevention and management

-- Mowing or cutting of stands prior to flowering in late June can significantly reduce the overall seed production of a population.
+• Mowing or cutting of stands prior to flowering in late June can significantly reduce the overall seed production of a population.
 However, Canada thistle will continue to flower after mowing, so repeated attempts must be made throughout mid and late summer to prevent overall seed production.
 Mowing in a single year will not be sufficient to control large stands.
-Multiple years in succession will be required and it is important that any equipment used during the process is inspected and thoroughly cleaned to ensure that seeds are not being distributed to new areas.
+Multiple consecutive years of mowing will be required.
+Any equipment used during the process should be inspected and thoroughly cleaned to prevent spreading seeds to new areas.

-- Fall and spring applications of foliar herbicides that mobilize their active ingredients into the root system of the plant have been shown to provide the most effective management.
-Infestations need to be monitored for several years after initial treatments and follow-up applications should be administered for surviving plants and new seedlings.
+• Fall and spring applications of foliar herbicides move into the plant's root system have been shown to provide the most effective management.
+Infestations need to be monitored for several years after initial treatments.
+Follow-up applications should be administered for surviving plants and new seedlings.
 If using herbicide treatments, check with your local University of Minnesota Extension Agent, co-op, or certified landscape care expert for assistance and recommendations.
 There are several businesses throughout the state with certified herbicide applicators that can be hired to perform chemical applications.

-- Several biological control agents are commercially available.
-However, the results have been variable and non-target impacts not thoroughly tested.
-More information is needed at this time before these agents can be considered a viable means of control.
+• Several biological control agents are commercially available.
+However, results have been variable and non-target impacts are not thoroughly tested.
+More information is needed before these agents can be considered a viable means of control.